Profit requires Scarcity.

 The owners of an Avocado tree must pay for all the Costs of that production, including any Wages for work they do not do themselves, but Profit does not even enter the equation because the fruit is not sold at the end of the season since it is already the property of those who will use it.

-Much like a float and valve controlling water level, we would benefit from treating Price above Post as the Payer's Investment.
+Much like a float and valve controlling water level, we would benefit from treating Price above Cost as the Payer's Investment.

 Profit measures the Payer's lack of ownership in the Sources of Production.
 A Consumer will pay a Price above Cost when he does not have sufficient ownership in the Means of Production because he is *dependent* upon those current owners.